EmilJavurek/Data-Processing-Final-Project/Description.md

 Next, I crawled the "to-read" shelf to obtain the "name,author,description,genres" information for each book (crawl_books.py).
 Since I was crawling through ~1200 webpages I had to introduce a back-up system to avoid having no data if the script crashed halfway throughout.
 However, to avoid cluttering my computer with a bunch of backup files, I also introduced and automatic deletion of previous backups at each backup.

 Finally, I created the LDA model from the obtained book descriptions (Final_model.ipynb).
 During preprocessing I tokenized (using a pretrained open-source model) the book description, chose only the appropriate tokens and used only their lemmas.
 The actuall model had as input a Gensim Dictionary object of the tokens and its corpus.
 Then, I used the C_v algorithm to determine how many topics to model and settled on 4.
 I visualized the resulting model using principal component analysis, with a pyLDAvis package (pca_visualization.html).
-Lastly, using the probabilities of each book belonging to a given topic (=output of the model), I created "weights = summed probabilities" of each genre belonging to a given topic (summed probabilities of each book that belongs to that genre.)
+Lastly, using the probabilities of each book belonging to a given topic (=output of the model), I created "weights = summed probabilities" of each genre belonging to a given topic (summed probabilities of each book that belongs to that genre.).
+I then list the top 10 most "relevant" genres for each topic.
+From this we can conclude that the 4 topics could be loosely interpreted as "nonfiction, classical, fantasy, novel".

+#### Follow up research?
+To expand on this project, one could:
+-look at how much the model improves with more books as input data.
+-see if we can get close to 1-to-1 correspondence between topics and genres -compare the results to a learning model that assigns the books directly to genres with the descriptions as input.